Skip to content

 Elements of Desire

-When I was young, I had a dream of performing my music in front of a sea of people.
-I may have been about 12 years old.
-It was just me, under a spotlight, holding a guitar, a microphone was on a stand in front of me.
-I don’t know what song I may have been about to sing, but it felt good to be there.
+When I was young, maybe about 12 years old, I had a dream of performing my music in front of a sea of people.
+It was just me under a spotlight, holding a guitar, with a microphone on a stand in front of me.
+I’m not sure what song I was about to sing, but it felt good to be there.

 Why We Write